Milenski1987/Exchange-Rate-App-with-API/README.md

 # 💵 Welcome to Exchange Rate App 💶
 ![image](https://github.com/user-attachments/assets/e8dd8e2f-4651-44c4-9b13-de07734d4739)

 Application works with Exchange Rate API - Get all conversion rates in real-time.

-All you need to do is:
+Application is still in beta and works only in IDE.
+To run this app follow the steps:
+  * open your IDE and create 2 files ( one of them must be with name "currencies_data" )
+  * in file "currencies_data" copy data from file with same name in this repository
+  * in other file copy code from "exchange_app.py"

-1️⃣ Go to [Excahnge Rate API website](https://www.exchangerate-api.com) and create an account.
+  * go to [Excahnge Rate API website](https://www.exchangerate-api.com) and create an account
-2️⃣ Navigate and generate an API key.
+  * navigate and generate an API key.
-3️⃣ Copy the key (keep it secret 🤫) and replace "enter_my_api_key_here" in the code.
+  * copy the key (keep it secret 🤫) and replace "YOUR_API_KEY_HERE" in the code.
+  * start application

+---

 This application works with currency conversion rates for 161 currencies and gives users options to:
 * choose the currency they want to exchange